dysonprotocol/docs/docs/tutorials/HowToUsetheKeplrWalletandgetyourtestnetDYS/index.md

+---
 title: How To Use the Keplr Wallet & get Testnet DYS
 description: How To Use the Keplr Wallet & get Testnet DYS

-## Would you like to receive some testnet DYS tokens & start building DWapps on the testnet?
+## How to set up Keplr Wallet for DYS

 It only takes a few minutes to get setup.
 Here’s a quick step by step: